agiledefi/agile-protocol/README.md

 Agile Protocol
 =================

-The Agile Protocol is an Binance Smart Chain smart contract for supplying or borrowing assets.
-Through the aToken contracts, accounts on the blockchain *supply* capital (BNB or BEP-20 tokens) to receive aTokens or *borrow* assets from the protocol (holding other assets as collateral).
+The Agile Protocol is an Cronos smart contract for supplying or borrowing assets.
+Through the aToken contracts, accounts on the blockchain *supply* capital (CRO or BEP-20 tokens) to receive aTokens or *borrow* assets from the protocol (holding other assets as collateral).
 The Agile aToken contracts track these balances and algorithmically set interest rates for borrowers.

 Before getting started with this repo, please read: